hop-/websocketServerGo/README.md

-# flash
+# wss

-Flash is a websocket service which allaws client to authorize, get notification list and get updates if there is new notification
+wss is a websocket service which allaws client to authorize, get notification list and get updates if there is new notification

 ## Table of Contents
   1. [Requirements](#requirements)